cython/cython/docs/src/userguide/source_files_and_compilation.rst

 In Cython 3.0 and earlier, the Cython option ``c_line_in_traceback`` or the command line argument ``--no-c-in-traceback`` could be used to disable this feature.
 From Cython 3.1, this is still possible, but should be migrated to using the C macro instead.
+Below Cython 3.1 the macros still work as described but the Cython option is needed to remove the compile-time cost.

 C macro defines
 ===============